-Prior to recommending denial, approval with sStipulations, revocation, or suspension of certification to the State Board, the Secretary shall notify in writing the school of the reasons for the proposed action.
-The school shall be given 30 days to respond, and, if requested, shall be afforded a hearing before the Secretary or his or her designee.
+Prior to recommending denial, approval with sStipulations, revocation, or suspension of certification to the State Board, the Secretary shall notify in writing the school in writing of the reasons for the proposed action.
+The school shall be given 30 days to respond, and, if requested, shall be afforded a hearing before the Secretary or his or her the Secretary's designee.
 The school shall also be afforded an opportunity to be heard by the Board before any action is taken.